omicsEye/omePath/README.md

 ## Description ##

-*deepath* provide enrichment analysis techniques with following properties:
+*omePath* provide enrichment analysis techniques with following properties:

 * A general-purpose enrichment applicable for any omics data.